Beach Hopping in Luquillo

 Miles of golden sand beaches, lined with palm trees for shade, the blue water with waves rolling onto the shore.
 It sounds like a tropical dream, but it is actually real and is what Luquillo has to offer.

 Now, I realize that everyone has their own definition of what makes a great beach.
 I will give you my opinions on each of the beaches in Luquillo, but you are encouraged to visit them all during a visit to Luquillo and find your own favorite!

-Note- only the balneario has lifeguards, so go in the water at your own risk!
-We occasionally get some seriously large waves which make water play dangerous.
+Note- only the balneario has lifeguards, so go in the water at other beaches your own risk!
+We occasionally get some seriously large waves and a number of the beaches in the area get rip currents which make water play dangerous.

 I will say, right off the bat, that I am a fan of wide beaches with lots of sand, that are regularly cleaned and have facilities.
 So, for years, I have pretty much stayed true to the beautiful Balneario Monserrate in Luquillo.
 For me, that beach is hard to beat on the mainland of PR.
 But if you are looking for a more local feel, something a little more out of the way or you want some wave action, you may want to explore the other, lesser-visited (at least by tourist) beaches in Luquillo.

 You should note that we took many of the photos in this article a few days after a huge rain storm, so there was a lot of natural debris washed up on the beach — coconuts, leaves, branches, seaweed — and the water was a bit more turbid than usual.